Vector-relation configurations and plabic graphs: Configurations on plabic graphs

 A \emph{perfect orientation} on $G$ is an orientation with the property that each internal white vertex has a unique incoming edge and each (internal) black vertex has a unique outgoing edge.
-Given such an orientation, the set of edges oriented from black to white always give an almost perfect matching.
-We focus on one such orientation.
+Given such an orientation, the set of edges oriented from black to white always gives an almost perfect matching.
+We focus on one particular perfect orientation which we denote $\mathcal{O}$ and which is defined as follows.
 Each edge of $G$ is part of two zigzags that traverse it in opposite directions.
 Declare each edge to be oriented in the direction of its smaller numbered zigzag.
-We need a topological lemma before establishing the properties of this orientation.

-\begin{lemma} Consider $n$ simple curves between the boundary components of an annulus all having distinct endpoints from each other.
-Number the curves cyclically via the location of their endpoint on the inner boundary component.
-If no two consecutive curves intersect, then no two curves intersect at all. \end{lemma}

-\begin{proof} Number the curves $1$ through $n$ clockwise based on their endpoints on the inner circle.
-Curve $i$ is simple so locally there is a notion of being clockwise or counterclockwise relative to $i$.
-If curve $j$ intersects curve $i$ then from its last intersection point with $i$ it goes either clockwise or counterclockwise.
-Call the distance of the intersection either $j-i$ or $i-j$ in these respective cases, where in either case the distance is reduced modulo $n$ to $\{1,\ldots, n-1\}$.
-Note distance $1$ is not possible since consecutive curves do not intersect.

-Suppose for the sake of contradiction curves intersect, and pick a pair $i,j$ intersecting with minimal distance.
-Let's say $j$ goes clockwise after its last intersection with $i$.
-The final segments of $i$ and $j$ separate the endpoints of curves $i+1,\ldots, j-1$ from the inner circle.
-Each such curve must either intersect $i$ and go clockwise or intersect $j$ and go counterclockwise.
-In either case we get a contradiction of the minimality of the distance $j-i$. \end{proof}
+Let $\pi$ be the almost perfect matching associated with $\mathcal{O}$.
+More directly, an edge is in $\pi$ if and only if the smaller numbered zigzag through the edge traverses it from black to white.
+It is easy to see that $\pi$ is among the extremal matchings defined by Muller and Speyer \cite{MulSpe} in terms of downstream / upstream wedges.
+Specifically, $\pi$ is the set of edges $e$ for which the face of $G$ containing the boundary segment from $n$ to $1$ lies in the upstream wedge of $\e$.
+We stick with our characterization of $\mathcal{O}$ and $\pi$, but make use of some previously established combinatorial properties.

-\begin{proposition} The orientation on $G$ defined above has the following properties: \begin{enumerate} \item It is a perfect orientation. \item The corresponding matching uses precisely the boundary vertices $\{1,\ldots, n\} \setminus I_1$. \item The matching uses exactly $m-1$ edges from each internal $2m$-gon face. \item The orientation is acyclic. \end{enumerate} \end{proposition}
+\begin{proposition}[{\cite[Theorem 5.3 and Corollary B.7]{MulSpe}}] The orientation $\mathcal{O}$ on $G$ defined above has the following properties: \begin{enumerate} \item It is a perfect orientation. \item The corresponding matching $\pi$ uses precisely the boundary vertices $\{1,\ldots, n\} \setminus I_1$. \item The matching uses exactly $m-1$ edges from each internal $2m$-gon face. \item The orientation is acyclic. \end{enumerate} \end{proposition}